placrosse/kodo/docs/source/hacking_kodo.rst

 codec stack.
 Namely, the support of finite field mathematics.
 This is a crucial component of an Erasure Correcting Code.

-.. note: In most cases we rely on the fifi library for finite field arithmetic operations.
+.. note:: In most cases we rely on the fifi library for finite field arithmetic operations.
 Originally fifi was a part of Kodo, however it was split into two libraries mainly due to the fact that the finite field implementations, may be useful